nsbradford/ai-devtool-leaderboard/README.md

 - More data to track
   - Number of unique active users
   - Number of unique PRs reviewed
+  - track top-level PR (issue) comments instead of only PR reviews
   - when repos stop using a tool (it stops showing up on new PRs)
   - Display all repos for each tool, not just the top 10
 - Other kinds of tools to track